glorie16/data-dashboard/README.md

 ## Notes

 NOTE: Had to create a small backend server because the Petfinder API I used is an OAuth API.
-Cors kept blocking my API calls but creating a backend resolved this.
-Code is in the server folder.
+Kept getting a CORS block error but creating a backend resolved this.
+Code for backend is in the server folder.

 - It was difficult making the filters work properly together without crashing.
 - It was also difficult to understand how to get around errors with my API.